ricardocajo/error-monitor-ros-gazebo/README.md

 until X, Y - X holds at the current or future position, and Y has to hold until that position.
 At that position Y does not have to hold any more

-after X, Y until Z - after the event X is observed, Y has to hold on the entire subsequent path up until Z happens, at that position X does not have to hold anymore
+after_until X, Y, Z - after the event X is observed, Z has to hold on the entire subsequent path up until Y happens, at that position Z does not have to hold anymore

 @{X, -Y} - the value of the variable X in the point in time -Y